 Key Fact: Energy Systems Engineers work towards alternative solutions to the dwindling supply of fossil fuels, such as solar, wind, biomass & nuclear, to meet the energy demands of our developed world.

 Career & Graduate Study Opportunities

-Graduates will be equipped with the skills and knowledge that are vital for crucial roles in research design and development in the energy sector.
-You can also pursue graduate study internationally or through the UCD Master of Engineering (Energy Systems) taught course.
+Graduates will be equipped with the skills and knowledge that are vital for crucial roles in research, design and development in the energy sector.
+You can also pursue graduate study internationally or through the UCD Master of Engineering in Energy Systems taught programme.